-Shaded by frangapani, terrific views
+Shaded by frangipani, terrific views

 Once used as a strategic military post, Phnom Bok sits at the summit of the highest hill near to Angkor.
-At well over 200m high, this is considerably higher than Phnom Krom (140m) and Phnom Bakheng (a mere 60m).
-While the views here once had considerable military value, today they're far more valuable to the trickle of visitors that make it out here.
+At well over 200 metres high, this is considerably higher than Phnom Krom (140 metres) and Phnom Bakheng (a mere 70 metres).
+It makes for a wonderful change to the otherwise pancake flat terrain.